ooladuwa/onaje-portfolio/README.md

 ## Credits

-Re imagined/designed by Onaje Oladuwa from template by Tenzin Phuljung.
+Imagined & designed by Onaje Oladuwa.

+This portfolio was designed mobile-first.